Yash-Mistry-2711/Bootstrap/README.md

 # Bootstrap
-In this file I have created a web page on Naruto Uzomaki using bootstrap.
+In this file I have created a web page on Naruto Uzumaki using bootstrap.